-3.‘The representation of gender is its construction,’ declares the Italian-American feminist theorist Teresa de Lauretis, who coined the term ‘queer theory’ in 1990.
-Queer theorists foreground those who do not neatly fit into conventional categories, such as bisexuals, transvestites, transgendered people, and transsexuals.
+3. ‘The representation of gender is its construction,’ declares the Italian-American feminist theorist Teresa de Lauretis, who coined the term ‘queer theory’ in 1990.
+Queer theorists foreground those who do not neatly fit into conventional categories, such as bisexuals, transvestites, transgender people, and transsexuals.
 Queer theory has itself been a significant influence on cultural and literary theory, postcolonialism, and sociology, and ‘queering’ is now applied also to the ‘boundaries’ of academic disciplines.

 4. Gender identity is the personal sense of one’s own gender.
 The term gender identity was originally coined by Robert J. Stoller in 1964.
 Gender identity can correlate with a person’s assigned sex at birth or can differ from it.
 While a person may express behaviors, attitudes, and appearances consistent with a particular gender role, such expression may not necessarily reflect their gender identity.
 Some people do not identify with some, or all, of the aspects of gender assigned to their biological sex; some of those people are transgender, non-binary, or genderqueer.

 5. Teresa de Lauretis is an Italian author and Distinguished Professor Emerita of the History of Consciousness at the University of California, Santa Cruz.
-She coined the term of ‘queer theory’ in 1990.
-Her research trajectories cover semiotics, psychoanalysis, film theory, literary theory, feminism, women’s studies, lesbian- and queer studies.
+She coined the term “queer theory” in 1990.
+Her research trajectories cover semiotics, psychoanalysis, film theory, literary theory, feminism, women’s studies, lesbian and queer studies.

 7. A nuclear family, elementary family or conjugal family is a family group consisting of two parents and their children (one or more).
-It is in contrast to a single-parent family, the larger extended family, or a family with more than two parents.
-Nuclear families typically center on a married couple which may have any number of children.
+It is in contrast to a single-parent family, a larger extended family, or a family with more than two parents.
+Nuclear families typically center on a married couple who may have any number of children.

 10. Black Lives Matter (BLM) is a decentralized political and social movement protesting against incidents of police brutality and all racially motivated violence against black people.
 Since 2013, the movement has played an active role in many rights-based social critical incidents and struggles with racist treatment.